By: Marilyn L. Davis

 Two Drops of Ink: The Literary Home for Collaborative Writing

-Each of us writes from our own perspective, and sometimes, we relate to one approach better than another.
+We write from our perspective, and sometimes, readers like one approach better than another.
 Each person has a unique voice, and Two Drops of Ink is a place for you to share your wisdom, humor, insight, and knowledge.
 Consider educating, enchanting, or entertaining us with your words and a guest submission.